 The Maru | Streets for People project aims to make it feel safer, more inviting and accessible for residents of all ages to walk, skate, scooter or bike to school, work and the town centre, and to spend time in public spaces.

-During the trials in May 2023 there there were opportunities to provide feedback in-person and online and a report of this feedback will be available soon.
+During the trials in May 2023 there there were opportunities to provide feedback in-person and online.
+Feedback and data was collated, and a report released that informed our semi-permanent design.

 If you would like to have your say or be involved in future workshops, email wainuistreets@huttcity.co.nz.

 New road layouts were trialled in April and May using temporary materials.
-Based on feedback and data from that trial, we’re preparing a semi-permanent design for road layouts to improve safety and accessibility.
+Based on feedback and data from the trial, we preparing a semi-permanent design for road layouts to improve safety and accessibility.

 Speeds were tracked before, during and after the pop-up trial at Totara Street, Konini Street and Rata Street with all three sites experiencing lower top speeds during the trial.
 Following the trial, speeds along Totara Street remained slightly down overall but higher speeds in the range of 100-110km/h were still recorded.